Do You Have an Alcohol Use Disorder?

 However, the US National Library of Medicine reports 18 million adults in America have an alcohol abuse disorder, which includes both alcoholism (alcohol dependence) and alcohol abuse.
 These disorders have a negative impact on the way you live your life and some rather serious health consequences.

 If you or someone you love has an alcohol abuse disorder, you are facing some serious long-term health effects.
 To decrease the likelihood that your health, your home life, your professional, or your educational wellbeing will be endangered, you need to seek treatment.
 Disorders.org can help.
-Contact us at to speak with an expert that can connect you to resources.
+Contact us at 800-598-5053 (Who Answers?) to speak with an expert that can connect you to resources.

 Alcoholism v.
 Alcohol Abuse